Airport Runway Accident Lawyers

 Experienced Representation for Victims of Runway Accidents

 If you or a loved one have been harmed in an airport runway crash, it is in your best interest to speak with an experienced aviation attorney to protect your rights.
 The vast amount of rules and regulations governing air travel can make aviation accident cases complex and confusing, therefore, retaining a qualified aviation attorney is vital.
-The aviation attorneys at Baum, Hedlund, Aristei & Goldman have represented over 100 passengers in more than a dozen runway accidents and have dedicated their practice to ensuring that victims of runway accidents and all other forms of aviation accidents receive the justice and compensation they deserve.
-Call us today at 800-827-0087 or fill out our contact form for a free, no-obligation case consultation.
+Our aviation attorneys at Baum Hedlund Aristei & Goldman have represented over 100 passengers in more than a dozen runway accidents, and we have dedicated our practice to ensuring that victims of aviation crashes receive the justice and compensation they deserve.

 - Takeoffs and landings are when planes are closest to the ground.
 There is often not enough time or altitude for the pilots to take corrective action.